wuertele/Drupal-Deployer/README.txt

 A: Yes, this is the intended behavior.
 Since admin_menu is only visible for logged-on administrative users, it would not make sense to load its stylesheet for all, including anonymous users.

--- THEME-SPECIFIC TROUBLESHOOTING --

-No more troubleshooting since release 5.x-1.2. :)

 -- CONTACT --